Soumya1496/AV-Perception-modelling-using-SUMO-Python/README.md

 # Autonomous Vehicle Ray Tracing Simulation
 This repository contains a Python script that performs ray tracing for an autonomous vehicle within a SUMO simulation.
 The simulation area is focused on a region in Munich, Germany.
 The script uses various libraries to integrate SUMO, OpenStreetMap, and ray tracing visualization.
+During ray tracing detection it divides all objects in two categories i.e., static and dynamic objects.

 ## Features